 The UK will be responsible for nuclear safeguards and there are provisions on ownership of materials and equipment in relation to third countries and Euratom Member States.
 The UK will keep assets in the UK but would purchase from Euratom any equipment and other property related to the provision of safeguards in the UK as it implements its own safeguards regime.
 The UK will continue to fulfil obligations with third countries and will continue to be responsible for its nuclear waste, even if it is on another Member State’s territory.

 The transition period, also described as the ‘implementation period’ is meant to bridge the period between the date of the UK’s exit from the EU and the entry into force of the new, yet to be negotiated, UK-EU partnership arrangements.
 The transition will run until the end of December 2020, with the possibility of extension for up to two years.
-A decision on extension must be taken by 1 July 2020.
+The extension of Article 50 to 31 October means the transition period is now shorter.
+A decision on extending the transition period must be taken by 1 July 2020.

 The UK will continue to apply EU law during the transition period, with a few exceptions, as if it were a Member State.
 But the UK will have no institutional representation and no role in decision-making.
 The EU institutions and other bodies, offices and agencies will continue to exercise their powers under EU law in relation to the UK.
 The CJEU will have jurisdiction in relation to the UK and to the interpretation and application of the Withdrawal Agreement.